Masamist/HappyChick/README.md

 # Happy Chick
-This is an oliginal game which designed and coded by me as it is one of the assessment of Gaming Development Project in the software development course in WhiteCliffe.
+This is an original game designed and coded by me it is an assessment, the Gaming Development Project in the software development course at WhiteCliffe.

 ![Screen_Top](https://user-images.githubusercontent.com/79613044/236743899-4455585d-66ca-4ec8-b7de-ac7b9f24586c.png)